Noah-Samawi/ci-swag/README.md

 ### Acknowledgements

 I would personally like to thank all people who underwent testing for this website.
 The critial feedback was instrumental in providing a good user experience, finding edge case errors and generally keeping me motivated to improve the website.
 John Paul Larkin, Megan ODonohoe, Juan Boccia, Izabella Lopes, Gary Donlan, Alan Bushell and Dayana.

+I would finally like to thank my mentor Antonio Rodriguez who helped identify critical issues and bugs along the way.